 Fundamentally, there are logs that will be of intrinsic value to you, and others that are less business-critical.
+Are you aware of IT cost optimization?
 Are you aware of the logging cost to handle, analyze and store these different types of logs?
 Should you really have the same approach for mission-critical logs as you do for info or telemetry logs?
 Differentiating your approach for different logs is challenging.

 If no two logs are truly the same then why should you treat them the same?

 In a multi-application system architecture, you’re going to have a variety of different applications with very different behaviors.
 It’s commonplace to have some applications which generate infrequent, important logs, whilst one application may be spewing out literally millions of low priority and noisy debug logs.
 If you’re storing all of your logs on one disk or a database, and it nears capacity, then performance will dip.